ludwigprager/wireguard-container/README.md

 ## Installation

-To get started, you need to have Docker and Docker Compose installed on your machine.
+To get started, you need to have Docker and Docker Compose installed on a linux machine.

 1. Clone the repository: